SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

   $$
 </div>

-Armed with the algorithms to compute follow sets, we can go back to making decisions at each parsing step.
+We can now go back to making decisions at parsing steps.
 We can now answer both questions we posed earlier.
 The statements below cannot be justified in a formal way and hence we will call them heuristics.
-These heuristics will always work for the grammars we will consider along with a whole lot of other grammars that appear in programming languages.
+These heuristics will always work for the grammars we will consider and they work for grammars that common occur in programming language syntax specifications.

 1. The first question was about deciding whether to shift or to reduce at each parsing step.
 The answer is this.
-If the next input token is in the follow set of the non terminal that appears on the top of the stack after reduction, we reduce.
+If we reduce the top stack contents and the resulting non terminal has the following token in its follow set, we reduce.
 Otherwise, we shift.
-2. If we can choose between multiple productions of the same non terminal, we choose the one which reduces the maximum of the stack contents starting from the top.
+2. If we can choose between multiple productions, we choose the one which reduces the maximum of the stack contents.

-Let us see an example of how these heuristics can be applied in practice.
-We will parse `(number - number) * number` using our arithmetic grammar.
+Let's see an example of how these heuristics can be applied in practice.
+We will parse "(number - number) * number" using our arithmetic grammar.
 Before we do our parsing, we should write down the follow sets of each non terminal.

 <div>